 Laurel Highlands Trail

 The Laurel Highlands Hiking Trail, one of the finest natural trails in Pennsylvania, extends for over 70 miles from Conemaugh Gorge near Johnstown to the rugged and picturesque Youghiogheny River Gorge at Ohiopyle State Park.
-The northern terminus is a few miles east of Seward off PA 56, and the southern terminus now connects with the Great Allegheny Passage (see the Long-Distance Trails chapter) at Ohiopyle.
+The northern terminus is a few miles east of Seward off PA 56, and the southern terminus now connects with the Great Allegheny Passage at Ohiopyle.
 Most of the trail is on Laurel Mountain, but there are some sections where it drops to the valley floor.

 The Laurel Highlands Hiking Trail is blazed with 2-by-5-inch yellow markings.
 Large signs indicate access points, and markers appear at every mile.
 There are eight overnight shelter areas along the trail, situated 8 to 10 miles apart.
 Each contains five shelters with tent pads, two comfort stations, a fireplace, and water sources.
 These overnight areas are not directly on the trail, but are set back somewhat to retain a wilderness atmosphere.
 Overnight stays, which require a reservation, are limited to one night at each shelter area.